 Believe it or not, the concept of logos has existed for thousands of years.
 Consider the primitive cave drawings of early humans and the symbols they used for basic communication.
 Picture the specific motifs that were seen in ancient Egyptian hieroglyphs, or in family crests from the Middle Ages (like House Stark and House Lannister).
 While today’s modern logos might look and feel different, the basic objective is the same—recognition.

-Paul Rand, the father of graphic design once said, “A logo doesn’t sell (directly), it identifies”.
+Paul Rand, the father of graphic design once said, “A logo doesn’t sell (directly), it identifies."
 With this in mind, remember that your logo is like the soul of your company, and as such it should be consistent, recognizable and evoke a positive or meaningful feeling.
 A good logo should infuse the spirit of your brand throughout all visual elements and marketing channels.

-What is the purpose of a logo?
+What is the importance of a logo?